aadesh0706/Ultrasonic/README.md

 # Distance Display Project

-This README provides instructions on how to set up and run a web-based distance display system using an ESP32 microcontroller and an ultrasonic sensor.
+This provides instructions on how to set up and run a web-based distance display system using an ESP32 microcontroller and an ultrasonic sensor.

 ## Table of Contents